lzdrojewski/cat_herder/README.md

 We all have those moments where we have a gut reaction "I don't like this", "It doesn't make sense whatsoever", "this is wrong", etc. Pace yourself!
 Know your position first; don't just say 'no' and expect others to try to convince you.
 Start by completing the sentence: "I [don't agree with/don't think we should do/don't like] X because…".
 If it doesn't sound strong enough or right, it usually is because it's not.
 Think a bit more, take it off-line, and come back later with good arguments.

 ## Cheers!
 You made it to the end!
 Spoiler alert!
-My last name is pronounced S-M-I-T-H.
+My last name is pronounced Straw-yes-key